 Rotavirus, which has a characteristic wheel-like appearance under electron microscopy, is one of the most common causes of diarrhoea among children worldwide.
 The disease is more commonly seen in cooler months.

-The disease is characterised by vomiting and watery diarrhoea for 3 – 7 days.
-Fever and abdominal pain are also frequently reported.
+The disease is characterised by fever, vomiting and watery diarrhoea for 3 – 7 days.
+Abdominal pain is also frequently reported.
 Rotavirus gastroenteritis is a self-limiting illness in healthy persons.
 However, it is occasionally associated with severe dehydration in young children.
 Immunity after infection is incomplete, but re-infections tend to be less severe than the original infection.

 Mode of transmission